Operational Skills Needed

 Over the years, I’ve interviewed many candidates.
 One crucial skill that often gets overlooked is operational reflexes during oncalls.
 Surprisingly, few companies test for this, yet it’s a capability that greatly distinguishes engineers.

 There is a gap in interviewing.
 Some of the candidates excel in code interviews and system design but not on the operational side of things.
+They can build elegant architectures on the whiteboard but freeze when the pager goes off.
 Sometimes, they effectively play the system without real operational experience.
 They secure positions but lack the practical skills to handle real world scenarios.

 The Importance of Operational Reflexes

 Operational reflexes are not just about reacting to incidents but also about anticipating and preventing them.
+They’re built the hard way, by breaking things, owning them, and cleaning up after yourself.
 Engineers with strong operational skills can diagnose problems from seemingly minor alerts, recognize patterns that suggest larger issues, and apply fixes before problems escalate.
+You don’t develop this by reading post-mortems; you develop it by being in one.

 Having the gut feeling for operations helps improve and maintain system reliability and performance.
-Most engineers get the gut feeling by operating systems in production and seeing various different failure cases.
+Most engineers get that gut feeling by operating systems in production and seeing different failure cases.
+That’s why I believe operational skill can only be truly learned on the job.
+You can process, automate, and document to improve but nothing replaces the raw, lived experience of handling real failures.

 Interviewing for Operational Experience

-Alright, we understand we should test someone’s operational experience but how do we do it?
+Alright, we understand we should test someoneʼs operational experience but how do we do it?
 Traditional interviews focus on coding skills and theoretical knowledge.
 Obviously, they are easier to evaluate through standardized questions.
-Yet, operational skills require a different approach as they require real-world scenarios.
+Yet, operational skills require a different approach, as they depend on judgment, timing, and how people behave under real pressure.

 Operational Scenario Interviews